BrendelGroup/FMAB/Assignments/I519F16/markovChain/README.md

 ## Output

-The output will simply printed to stdout.
+The output will simply be printed to stdout.
 This is also handled by the [core code][markovChain.py].

 You are strongly encouraged to redirect your output to a file and practice analyzing it via simple command line tools such as cat, sed, grep, wc, etc.